Santragachi Junction railway station

 Santragachi Junction railway station (SRC) is a railway junction in South Eastern Railway Zone of Indian Railways, situated in Santragachhi, Howrah, India.
 The station is operated by the South Eastern Railway (SER) zone of Indian Railways.
-It is one of five large intercity railway stations serving the Kolkata metropolitan region, India.
-The other stations are Sealdah, Howrah, Shalimar and Kolkata station.
+It is one of the important railway station serving the Kolkata metropolitan region, India.
+The other stations are Sealdah, Howrah, Shalimar, and Kolkata station.

 While the station had existed for many years on the line to Howrah railway station, work for its upgrade to a railway terminal started in 2015.
 SER wished to use it for their long-distance trains which reduces the load on the crowded Howrah railway station, which is operated by Eastern Railway.

+Major Trains

+Major trains available from Santragachi railway station are as follows: